OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/configure-authentication.md

 ### Logging out of the application

-When the end user logs out of an application, all sessions are terminated.
+When an end user logs out of an app, all sessions are terminated.
 This prevents any invalid persistent authenticated session from staying alive.

+When the single sign-on between app types (SSO) is configured, if the end user logs out of a Reactive or Mobile app, all Traditional web apps in the same browser scope, regardless of the user provider, are also be logged out.

+The following are some example scenarios that have the same browser scope:

+* Reactive, Mobile, and Traditional apps using the same user provider.

+    * A logout in one of the apps will log out all of the apps

+* Reactive or Mobile apps using the same user provider (for example, Users), and Traditional apps using a different user provider (for example, ServiceCenter).

+    * A logout in an app with the user provider Users will cause the session in apps with the user provider ServiceCenter to become invalid.

+    * A logout in an app with the user provider ServiceCenter will not cause the session in apps with the user provider Users to become invalid.

+To avoid these scenarios, you can use the following different browser scopes:

+* Use a different browser.
+* Use a new instance of the same browser in incognito mode.
+* Use multiple profiles in the same browser (if your browser supports it).

 <div class="info" markdown="1">